fwd/nano-docs/docs/cloud.md

 **Ephemeral Nano Cloud Wallets.**

-Secure programmatic wallets for the Nano blockchain.
-Wallets have limited lifespan.
-After expiration, funds are sent back to refund_address.
-This RPC is free, no platform fee is charged.
+Secure, programmatic wallets for the Nano blockchain.

+***Wallets have limited lifespan.
+After expiration, all funds are sent to refund_address.***

-Examples below are in cURL, but you can use any HTTP library that supports POST.
+This API is free, no fees are added to your transactions. **Rate limited to 30 requests per minute.**

+A commercial-grade, high-throughput version of this API is in development.

 ## Get Started